chendo/rumour/README.md

 I didn't like the look of the existing perl and php examples so I had a shot at writing my own.

+## Notes

+The styling is non-existant at the moment, but pull requests welcome!

 ## Requirements

 * Murmur with a working DBUS setup (look at the murmur docs on how to get this working)